Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Conclusions

-The Supporting Information contains: (i) details of the multiscale molecular dynamics simulation model; (ii) details of simulation setups and analysis; (iii) results of simulations with different numbers of molecules, at 0~K, with positional and energetic disorder and animations of all wavepackets.
+The Supporting Information contains: (i) details of the multi-scale MD simulation model; (ii) details of simulation setups and analysis; (iii) results of simulations with different numbers of molecules, at 0~K, in symmetric cavities, with positional and energetic disorder, with different vacuum fields, as well as with Tetracene and Methylene Blue instead of Rhodamine; and (iv) animations of all wavepackets.